In the last few years, societal awareness about the importance of mental health has been steadily growing.

 - Prior mental health issues – persons diagnosed with other mental health disorders are more likely to experience panic attacks.

-These include OCD, PTSD, anxiety, and others;
+These include OCD, PTSD, anxiety, depression, and others;

 - A traumatic event – such as sexual assault or a severe accident, the death or life-threatening illness of a loved one;

 - Major changes in your life – Things like divorce or the addition of a baby in a family may be another source of stress, especially if they weren’t planned or foreseen.

 If you don’t know how to stop panic attacks, don’t fret.